MTstateIntroStats/IntroStatTextbook/docs/16-categorical-applications.md

 If you are collecting your own data, then your analysis starts with the raw data frame, with one observational unit per row and one variable per column.
 In this case, you first need to find counts (frequencies) of observations in each category prior to inference.
 We can use the `count()` function in R on the raw data to create a contingency table of the counts for each categorical variable.

-In the one-proportion case, suppose we have a data frame called `loans` with a variable `regulate` that contains the Yes/No response of the 826 payday loan borrowers from Section \@ref(theory-prop) regarding their support for a regulation to require lenders to pull their credit report and evaluate their debt payments.
+In the one-proportion case, suppose we have a data frame called `loans` with a variable `regulate` that contains the Yes/No response of the 826 payday loan borrowers from Section \@ref(payday-lenders) regarding their support for a regulation to require lenders to pull their credit report and evaluate their debt payments.
 Run the following line of code to create this data set in RStudio.

 ```r
 loans <- data.frame(regulate = sample(c(rep("Yes", 422), rep("No", 404))))
 ```

 We can obtain counts of borrowers for each response using the `count()` function in R: